nafisuddinn/Phishy/README.md

 # Phishy 🐟

-**Detect and explain scam messages using Gemini AI + FastAPI + React**
+# **Detect and explain scam messages using Gemini AI + FastAPI + React**

-# removed the "AI", keep it clean like "Facebook"
+Removed the "AI", keep it clean like "Facebook"

 ---